datagouv/hydra/README.md

 ### docker-compose

 Multiple docker-compose files are provided:
-- a minimal `docker-compose.yml` with PostgreSQL
+- a minimal `docker-compose.yml` with two PostgreSQL containers (one for catalog and metadata, the other for converted CSV to database)
 - `docker-compose.broker.yml` adds a Redis broker
 - `docker-compose.test.yml` launches a test DB, needed to run tests